wesleyegberto/dotfiles/docs/aliases.md

 tfd $1          " start a tmux session using dirname from the a folder selected from given path $1

 tsp             " find a Tmux pane

+ide             " create a session named `ide` tcode           " create a session using folder name, with windows `src` running Vim and `run`
 ```

 ## Git